 - Same-sex marriage will speed up the assimilation of gay individuals into the mainstream heterosexual culture which will be detrimental to the homosexual community.

-Gay Marriage: Pro Arguments (those in favor of same-sex marriage)
+Same-Sex Marriage: Pro Arguments (those in favor of same-sex marriage)

 - Couples are couples, whether same-sex or not.
 Thus, same-sex couples should be afforded the same access to the same benefits enjoyed by heterosexual married couples.